devadigayatish/nagarsevak_report_card/README.md

     If you need more details about this project, please email at devadigayatish@gmail.com

-##Scripts :

-Expected :
+##Instructions :

+1) Clone the project on your machine.
+2) Inside the project folder, execute the following commands :
+cp includes/db_connection.php.sample includes/db_connection.php
+cp includes/email-sender.php.sample includes/email-sender.php
+3) Update your database details in includes/db_connection.php
+4) Update your email sending related configuration in includes/email-sender.php
-The main .xlsx files that contain sheets for each prabhag should be present in csv/main-files folder.
-The output files will be created in csv folder.
+5) The main .xlsx files that contain sheets for each prabhag should be present in csv/main-files folder.
+After running the scripts, the output files will be created in csv folder.

-The scripts should be run in following order :
+6) The php scripts should be run in following order :

-1) extract_excel_file.php
+	a) extract_excel_file.php
-This script reads each .xlsx file from csv/main-files folder and extracts each worksheet and saves in csv folder as separate csv file
+	This script reads each .xlsx file from csv/main-files folder and extracts each worksheet and saves in csv folder as separate csv file.
-2) insert_data_from_csv_to_table.php
+	b) insert_data_from_csv_to_table.php
 	This script reads each file from csv folder and inserts the records into "csv_data" table and "attendance" table.
-3)insert_data_to_nagarsevak.php
+	c)insert_data_to_nagarsevak.php
 	This script reads the csv file nagarsevak_info from information folder and inserts the data into "nagarsevak" table.Calculate the total questions and average attendance of each nagarsevak and update the "nagarsevak" table.
-4)create_final_table_dow.php
+	d)create_final_table_dow.php
 	This script reads the data from "csv_data" table and inserts into final table "work_details".